-Biological surveys were performed on one occasion in an unnamed tributary of the Waingongoro River.
+Biological surveys were performed on two occasions in an unnamed tributary of the Waingongoro River.
 Three of the sites were established sites, used on 11 occasions previously to gather baseline data prior to the establishment of the proposed Central landfill.
-An additional two sites were added during the 2017-2018 period, due to the then planned construction of Stage 1, in the headwaters of the 'southern ephemeral' tributary, however samples were not collected from the new sites during the year under review.
+An additional two sites were added during the 2017-2018 period, due to the then planned construction of Stage 1 in the headwaters of the 'southern ephemeral' tributary.
+Samples were collected from the new sites on both surveys during the year under review.